cloudfoundry/cf-mysql-deployment/README.md

 We provide a default set of variables intended for a local bosh-lite environment [here](https://github.com/cloudfoundry/cf-mysql-deployment/tree/master/bosh-lite/default-vars.yml).

-Use this as an example for your environment-specific var-file, e.g. `cf-mysql-vars.yml`
+Use this as an example for your environment-specific variables file.

 ### Cross-deployment links